Mint-made errors: Edge and rim errors

 Blanks are surrounded by collars when struck to prevent the blank from flattening and spreading.
-Edge and rim errors occur when collars are either out of position or are deteriorated.
-A wire rim occurs when excessive pressure squeezes out metal between the collar and the edge of the die producing an extremely high thin rim.
-A partial collar occurs when an out-of-position collar leaves a line around the coin which is visible when looking at its edge.
-A partial collar is sometimes called a railroad rim when a reeded edge coin is involved as the line resembles a rail and the reeds resemble railroad ties.
+Edge and rim errors occur when collars are either out of position or deteriorated.
+A wire rim occurs when excessive pressure squeezes out metal between the collar and the edge of the die, producing an extremely high, thin rim.
+A partial collar occurs when an out-of-position collar leaves a line around the coin which is visible edge-on.
+A partial collar is sometimes called a railroad rim when a reeded edge coin is involved, as the line resembles a rail and the reeds resemble railroad ties.

 Mated pair or set

-A collection of two or more coins struck at the same time or during successive strikes on one or more dies, these coins with the resulting errors are related to one another, fitting together as a set.
+In a collection of two or more coins struck at the same time or during successive strikes on one or more dies, the coins with the resulting errors are related to one another, fitting together as a set.
 All brockages, indents, chain edge strikes, and capped die strikes have a corresponding coin, but are rarely found together.
 A single coin of the set may be discovered by mint staff during quality control and removed, or the coins may be separated into different lots to be distributed separately into circulation.